-For the 2017 edition of the Annual Summit of the World VR Forum, a VR Cinema has been implemented with a selection of more than 50 short-movies that were screened through all four days of the Summit at the Red Bull Dome with a Red Bull bar, right outside of Le Regent Congress Center, in Crans-Montana, Switzerland, 11 – 14 May, 2017.
+For the 2017 edition of the Annual Summit of the World VR Forum, a VR Cinema has been implemented with a selection of more than 50 short-films that were screened through all four days of the Summit at the Red Bull Dome with a Red Bull bar, right outside of Le Regent Congress Center, in Crans-Montana, Switzerland, 11 – 14 May, 2017.

 The VR Cinema consisted of 15 sessions, themed: Fantastic Science, Electric South, Vive La France, Refugees Welcome, Drama No Drama, We Love Documentaries, Music Videos, Special Feature, Action Kicks, Defrost, GoPro, Commercial Break, Experimental, Baobab and VR for Good.

-Among the audience’s favourite films were Ashes to Ashes from Netherlands by Submarine Channel from the Drama No Drama session and My Brother’s Keeper from USA, by Alex Meader and Connor Hair from the Action Kicks session.
+Among the audience’s favourite films were Ashes to Ashes from the Netherlands by Submarine Channel from the Drama No Drama session and My Brother’s Keeper from the USA, by Alex Meader and Connor Hair from the Action Kicks session.

 Ashes to Ashes was a surreal tragicomedy about a dysfunctional family handling their grandfather’s dying wish.
 The film won the public over with its unique point of view on family relationships, as it was shown through the eyes of the deceased.

 My Brother’s Keeper, on the other hand, was an immersive narrative about two estranged brothers who, fighting on the opposite sides of the American Civil War, unknowingly reunite on the battlefield at Antietam for the last time.
 Making the viewers virtually feel the harsh realities of being in the middle of a battlefield, thanks to its striking 360° cinematography, the film did not go unnoticed.

 “It was a rich selection of worldwide VR content,” said Guta.